Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 Pro 1.
 Moka pots make robust and rich coffee

-Moka pots make a thick, fluffy, full-bodied cup of robust coffee similar to espresso if you use them correctly.
+Moka pots produce a thick, fluffy, full-bodied cup of robust coffee, similar to espresso, when used correctly.

 That's because Moka pots use steam to brew coffee.
 To use one, follow these steps: